 The men began with their story; “we were trying to avoid a smaller vehicle, so we ran into you instead and we are sorry for what happened.”
 To which I responded “fine, but my car needs to be fixed.”
 This is not like the United States where I could easily call the cops, to solve the problem, and unluckily for me, there was no police around.
 The men around me, that had no business with what happened were of the opinion, that the damage wasn't that bad, and I should let it go.
 I refused!
 They had given my car a little hole in the back, and I wanted my bumper and everything to be repaired.

-Then they started with the argument---- “that hole was there before the accident, I wouldn’t fix it!”
-That was when I lost it, just as my friend did earlier----“ Who are you to tell me what my car looked like?
+Then they started with the argument; “that hole was there before the accident, I wouldn’t fix it!”
+That was when I lost it, just as my friend did earlier,“ Who are you to tell me what my car looked like?
 Do I look like I need your money?
 I am trying to explain to you the damages that you caused, and you are telling me that I am lying!”
-I said angrily to them.

 Most of the experiences I shared with you today, had to do with cars, I guess because we spend most of our time on the road, and that is where we encounter these crazy men.
 If you are driving a certain way, they will say; it is because you are a woman.
 If you want to challenge them intellectually, they will say; you should keep quiet because a woman shouldn’t speak in a certain way.

 The people I often feel sorry for are those who have the “privilege” to be married to these men.
 Only God knows what they have to deal with at home.
 The scary part is that these men will then raise up boys to be condescending just as they are.
 Anyone who knows me knows that I am not an activist or a feminist.